openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

         mount /boot
-        bootctl install # Install systemd-boot to ESP sudo dnf reinstall kernel-core # Reinstall the kernel sudo dnf reinstall zfs-dkms zfs-dracut # Reinstall the ZFS kernel module and dracut module as reinstalling the kernel somehow removes the ZFS kernel module
+        bootctl install # Install systemd-boot to ESP sudo dnf reinstall kernel-core # Reinstall the kernel sudo dnf reinstall zfs-dkms zfs-dracut # Reinstall the ZFS kernel module and dracut module as reinstalling the kernel can remove the ZFS kernel module

       **Notes:**